rohitk959/finobank/README.md

 - Fraud detection and block in case of more then 5 fraud payments
 - Dockerized entire application
 - Implemented OpenApi and Swagger documentation for microservices

+INFO: Due to the big scope of the assignment, I couldn't cover two points in the optional requirements.
+However, for my own knowledge, I plan to complete both points by next week.